lilygoose89/coco/_posts/2019-11-29-does-thailand-have-a-digital-nomad-visa.md

 One downside of ed-visas though is they're not cheap since you have pay for the visa application *and* for your program of study which can range from a few hundred to a few thousand dollars depending on your school of choice.
 They're also not set up for multiple-entry so you will need to apply for re-entry permits when leaving the country and traveling during your course of study.

 You will also, of course, have to actually attend classes\!
-Depending on the program, this might just class a couple hours a week, though some courses will be more intensive.
+Depending on the program, this might be just class a couple hours a week, though some courses will be more intensive.
 Some programs, however, literally just need you to show up once a week to sign the register and you leave right after (did we mention people are blatantly abusing this system?).

 Further reading:

 * Once again we'd recommend [turning to Expat Den for their guide to education visas](https://www.expatden.com/thailand/thailand-education-visa/){: target="_blank"}.
-* Due to the blatant abuse of this system, schools get black-balled and run into issues constantly - even reputable ones - so at this point in time we'll decline to share links or comment on specific programs to follow up on.
+* Due to the widespread abuse of this system, schools get black-balled and run into issues constantly - even reputable ones - so at this point in time we'll decline to share links or comment on specific programs to follow up on.
 To get the latest, check out the [Thai Visa Forums](https://forum.thaivisa.com/search/?&amp;q=%22education%20visa%22&amp;search_and_or=or&amp;sortby=relevancy){: target="_blank"}.

 ## Elite Visa for Digital Nomads in Thailand